Human-inspired Episodic Memory for Infinite Context LLMs: Conclusion

 \subsubsection{Wall Clock Time}

 As can be observed in Table \ref{tab:runtime}, the largest increase to wall clock time in our framework is due to the similarity adjustment step.
-We would also like to note that such times increase steadily as sequence length increases, due to the increasing number of representative tokens involved in the k-NN calculation used for block retrieval, regardless of which method is used.
+We would also like to note that such times increase steadily as sequence length increases, due to the increasing number of representative tokens involved in the k-NN calculation used for block retrieval, regardless of which method is used, although this is only noticeable when sequence length reaches the millions (see Appendix~\ref{appdx:model_complexity}).